bio4j/bio4j-titan/docs/ImportingTitanBio4j.md

 Different log files will be created at the jar folder level.

-### How much will it take?
+### How long will it take?

 > All these tests were performed on a **hi1.4xlarge** instance using 40G of memory for the Java process.
-The only configuration value that was changed was "autotype" = "none"
+The only configuration value that was changed was `"autotype" = "none"`

 Gene Ontology | Enzyme DB | NCBI Taxonomy | Uniprot (SwissProt) | Uniprot (TrEMBL) |  UniRef | Protein Interactions (SwissProt) | Protein Interactions (TrEMBL) |
 --- | --- | --- | --- | --- | --- | --- | --- |